house1975/electron/docs/tutorial/devtools-extension.md

 NPM package that does just that.

-If you don't want to use the tooling approach, you can also do all of the necessary Using the [React Developer Tools][react-devtools] as example:
+Using the [React Developer Tools][react-devtools] as example:

 Using the [React Developer Tools][react-devtools] as an example: